-Woodward is a blue-collar town, with 37.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Woodward is a blue-collar town, with 36.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Woodward is a city of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Woodward who work in management occupations (10.12%), office and administrative support (9.67%), and sales jobs (8.99%).
+There are especially a lot of people living in Woodward who work in sales jobs (10.06%), office and administrative support (9.56%), and management occupations (9.51%).

+Woodward is a very ethnically-diverse city.
 The people who call Woodward home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodward residents report their race to be White, followed by Native American.
 Woodward also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.07% of the city’s residents.
+People of Hispanic or Latino origin account for 15.92% of the city’s residents.
 Important ancestries of people in Woodward include English, Irish, Dutch, and Scottish.

 The most common language spoken in Woodward is English.
 Other important languages spoken here include Spanish and Native American languages.